Polymathing/Full-Stack-Web-Development-Bootcamp/README.md

 # Full-Stack-Web-Development-Bootcamp

 ## My Journey
-For someone who was 100% focused on Python for data science application, everything was quite new.
+When I started this program I was already studying HTML, CSS and JS, so everything was quite familiar at the very beginning.
+It started to get really interesting when Angela started approaching the frameworks I didn't know about.
 I had no previous experience to any kind of server-side JavaScript development like NodeJS or Express.
-I found these new technologies as enjoyable to develop in as any other tool in the data science realm.
-By the way, I really like the balance that codes with NodeJS where you can easily see your routes and template files.
+I found these new technologies as enjoyable to develop in as with any other framework I had learned until then.
+As matter of fact, I really like the balance that codes with NodeJS where you can easily see your routes and template files.

-Generally speaking, this course forced me to better understand the asynchronous nature of using callbacks in my NodeJS code in tandem with the other frameworks, such as React.
+In a nutshell, this course forced me to better understand the asynchronous nature of using callbacks in my NodeJS code in tandem with the other frameworks, such as React.
 This slowed my pace a little bit, but I feel like I've achieved much more with this extra practice.

 ## My Personal Notes on Notion
 [Personal notes](https://www.notion.so/Full-Stack-Web-Development-Bootcamp-fefd6c79986441629327c9d6dab0d05f)